Frustration signals help you identify your application’s highest points of user friction by surfacing moments when users exhibit frustration.

 - Dead Clicks

-- A user clicks on a static element, thinking it is interactive.
+- A user clicks on a static element that produces no action on the page.

 - Error Clicks